 For the Sauce:

 Heat a large heavy pot over medium heat.
 Add olive oil and onion and saute until translucent.
-Add 1/2 tsp of salt to sweat the onion.
+Add 1/2 tsp of salt to sweat the onion - about 8 minutes.
 Add garlic and cook for 30 seconds, add the wine and deglaze.
 Next, break the tomatoes with your hands as you add them to the pot and include the juices as well.
 Add the sugar, rest of the salt, pepper, oregano, basil and bay leaf.
 Simmer for 1.5 hours.
 Stir occasionally, while breaking up the tomatoes with a slotted spoon.

 While the sauce is simmering, get to work on the meatballs.